LLark: A Multimodal Instruction-Following Language Model for Music: Additional Results

 Second, Table \ref{tab:linguistic-captioning-metrics} shows how existing captioning-only models, such as WAC and LP-MusicCaps, can perform well when the target dataset is close to their training distribution (LP-MusicCaps, as its name suggests, was trained on both MusicCaps and a set of artificially-generated captions designed to match the caption style of MusicCaps), but can perform poorly when the reference captions are linguistically different.
 Since neither of these models is capable of general instruction-following, this limitation may restrict their ability to generate different forms of captions where needed.

-Finally, we believe that Table \ref{tab:linguistic-captioning-metrics} shows that, while these linguistic metrics may be a useful signal of strict lexical closeness between candidate and reference captions, they can be unreliable and potentially misleading for music captioning.
+Finally, we believe that Table \ref{tab:linguistic-captioning-metrics} shows that, while these linguistic metrics may be a useful signal of strict lexical closeness between candidate and reference captions in image captioning or in language tasks (summarization, translation), they can be unreliable and potentially misleading for music captioning.
 Since many different captions might describe a given music art piece, we believe that these metrics are of limited utility in the music domain, and should be accompanied by other forms of evaluation.
 (Consider, for example, the number of reviews that might be given for a single song, compared to a caption for a single photo -- where these metrics are more widely used.)

 In Figure \ref{fig:caption-metrics}, we provide two quantitative measures related to captioning: The number of unique tokens across \emph{all} captions in a dataset, and the average token length of the captions.
 We tokenize the text on whitespace and punctuation via \texttt{nltk.wordpunct\_tokenize()} after converting to lowercase; thus, each token is roughly equivalent to a word.